 Freedom and Justice in the Adventist Message

 Abolitionism is deeply rooted in the Adventist message, from Sojourner Truth’s advocacy for freedom to Ellen White’s strong condemnation of slavery as a sin.
 Both saw slavery as a moral and spiritual crisis, linking it to the Biblical story of Egypt and God’s call for deliverance.
 Though slavery was abolished, modern human trafficking continues to enslave millions worldwide.
-This ongoing injustice, while not diminishing the significance of other oppressed groups, calls us to persist in the fight for freedom.
+This ongoing injustice, while not diminishing the significance of other oppressed groups or pressing issues in society, calls us to persist in the fight for freedom.

-One of the key insights from Dustin’s educational materials draws a clear connection between Adventism and the Abolitionism.
+One of the key insights from the Jewish relations team’s educational materials draws a clear connection between Adventism and Abolitionism.
 This reflection invites us to remember the oppressed in prayer, and it challenges us to consider how we can continue the fight for freedom, extending liberation to those still enslaved today.

 Contextualizing Jewish Traditions within Adventism

-Importantly, the Advisory also affirms that Jews who join the Seventh-day Adventist Church need not relinquish their cultural and spiritual identity.
-“We do not believe that it is necessary for Jews to relinquish either their identity as Jews or their spiritual and cultural traditions, if they affiliate with the Seventh-day Adventist Church,” the Advisory states.
+Affirming that Jews who join the Seventh-day Adventist Church need not relinquish their cultural and spiritual identity, the Advisory states, “We do not believe that it is necessary for Jews to relinquish either their identity as Jews or their spiritual and cultural traditions, if they affiliate with the Seventh- day Adventist Church.”

 Walking in Understanding and Love

-Dustin’s handouts reflect thorough research and a compassionate approach.
-They go beyond being simple lesson plans, inviting church members to engage with curiosity, care, and love that reflect Christ’s teachings.
+Reflecting thorough research and a compassionate approach, the Jewish relations team’s handouts go beyond being simple lesson plans, inviting church members to engage with curiosity, care, and love that reflect Christ’s teachings.
 By embracing these thoughtful steps, church members can build stronger relationships with the Jewish faith community, deepen their understanding of Jewish traditions, and express love in meaningful, tangible ways.

-Whether motivated by the upcoming holidays or the desire to form lasting connections, Dustin’s work shows that even the smallest gestures can leave a lasting impact.
+Whether motivated by these joyous and faith-building holidays or the desire to form lasting connections, the team’s work shows that even the smallest gestures can leave a lasting impact.
 Here are a few practical steps anyone can take:

 Image Credits